vitsenyl/pomodoro/README.md

 # pomodoro

 A simple Pomodoro timer for [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project).
 No pair programming, just solo for this one.
+[Try it out](https://vitsenyl.github.io/pomodoro/).

 ## General Thoughts
 The interactions for this project was more complex than I anticipated initially, but very manageable when broken down into individual components.
 I ended up implementing a state machine that transitioned based on what buttons were hit.